Best tech deals in the Amazon Prime Day sale: Smartwatches and more

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best tech deals in the Amazon Prime Day sale: Offers on smartwatches, tablets and more
+Best tech deals for Amazon Prime Day 2023: Offers on smartwatches, tablets and more

 Amazon’s Big Deal Days sale starts now – and here’s how to find the best tech discounts